Its Hammer Time! ... Hammer Drills VS. Rotary Hammers

 Rotary Hammers have the same idea as hammer drills and that idea is to drill through masonry material.
 However, rotary hammers take this to a whole new concrete drilling level.
 A rotary hammer creates its hammering action with a piston.
 When the power trigger is pulled, the piston moves forward with force inside the cylinder.
 This action simultaneously creates high air pressure within the cylinder walls and rushes the air pressure with strong velocity out to the hammer mechanism.
 This pounding power is measured in “pounds of impact energy”.

 Not only does Milwaukee make great hammer drills but they also make great rotary hammers!
 Milwaukee is changing your perspective on corded versus cordless tools.
 For a long time, corded tools were always much more powerful than cordless…but not anymore.
 The Milwaukee 2715-22 M18 FUEL 18-Volt 1-1/8" SDS-Plus Rotary Hammer Kit is no exception to Milwaukee’s philosophy behind battery technology.
 This rotary hammer delivers faster than corded speed, corded durability, and all-day work on one charge.
 The brushless motor (POWERSTATE) provides 3.3 ft-lbs of impact energy, 0-1,350 RPM, and 0-5,000 BPM.
 This kit comes with 1-1/8” SDS-Plus rotary hammer, two 18V 5.0Ah batteries, multi-voltage charger (12V & 18V), and a hard case.
 This rotary hammer also features a total of three settings: rotation only, rotary hammer, and hammer only.
-What's great about hammer only is that you could use this (with the right bit) to break up small areas of concrete (like a mini jack hammer), chisel away tile, and/or remove mortar.
+What's great about hammer only is that you could use this (with the right bit) to break up small areas of concrete, chisel away tile, and/or remove mortar.
+Almost functions like a mini jack hammer.
 If you are not interested in buying this as a kit, Milwaukee also sells this as a bare tool under item number 2715-20.

 Chucks and Bits